AshKyd/briscycle/site/brisbane-city/east-brisbane-bikeway/index.md

 Once you're on the bikeway it's an easy breezy route with plenty of space, and only a few traffic lights.

 At the far end of the bikeway you can continue on road or footpath to the eastern suburbs including Hawthorne, Balmoral, Bulimba, Morningside etc.

+## Construction status

+{% image "./site/brisbane-city/east-brisbane-bikeway/kp-story-bridge-tunnel.jpg", "A tunnel and bikeway connection under construction underneath the Story Bridge", "alignright", "A tunnel will connect to the Kangaroo Point Green Bridge (Jan 2024)" "alignright" %}

+When the [Kangaroo Point](/brisbane-city/kangaroo-point-bridge) is finished later in 2024, you will be able to ride straight from the CBD to Norman Park via a tunnel under the Story Bridge.

+The bikeway was planned to be built in stages.
+It currently runs as far east as Canning Bridge at Norman Park before reverting to a narrow footpath.
+The next phase of the project isn't listed on the Brisbane Council website and isn't likely any time soon.

 ## Interesting Things Nearby